-Understanding the performance and fate of individual fish helps us understand why populations fluctuate and why species come and go.
+Understanding the performance and fate of individual fish helps us understand why populations fluctuate over time.

 Since 1997, we have studied stream fish using tags that contain unique electronic codes.
-We can estimate body growth, movement and reproduction (performance) and survival (fate) by recapturing tagged fish over time.
+We can estimate body growth, movement, and reproduction (performance), as well as survival (fate) by recapturing tagged fish over time.

 Our two longest-running tagging studies are the West Brook, in Whately MA and Stanley Brook in Seal Harbor, Maine.
 Dots on the maps are 20m-long (WB) or 40-m long (SB) sampling sections.
 Mouse over a section in the West Brook to see a picture of the section from 2006 (WB) or 2008 (SB).